 The following image reproduces part of the program code, showing a pattern based on the differences between consecutive primes.
 As all the primes are odd (except 2), the differences are all even (except the first).
 The irregularity of the prime sequence is reflected in this pattern also.
 Like other sequences, this eventually tends to infinity, so it is constrained as before with a modulo operation.

 These pieces represent early experiments with this process, and the results are relatively simple and unrefined, but it also shows a development over time.
-The first piece includes an error, since the timing of the three voices was not synchronised even though they were based on the same set of pitches, which results in a quite pleasing but unintended loose coherence.
+The first piece (TM1) contains an error, since the timing of the three voices was not synchronised even though they were based on the same set of pitches, which results in a quite pleasing but unintended loose coherence.
 There is a general progression towards greater complexity, both within each piece as the voices unfold, and across the series of tracks.
 The experiments are ongoing, refining the algorithm, manipulating the sounds, and seeing how the method can be extended.
 The aim is not to emulate Pärt’s music, but to explore his method by trying it out for myself.
-This process could be done by hand (in fact, I have done so previously), but part of my interest is in exploring the relationship between this musical language and a programming language.
+This process could be done by hand (I did so previously), but part of my interest is in exploring the relationship between this musical language and a programming language.
 Arvo Pärt’s tintinnabuli method is a form of generative music composition, and so it has some natural affinity with computer programming.